henry-oberholtzer/recipe-box/README.md

 - Razor Pages

 ## User Stories
-* TODO   As a user, I want to rate my recipes, so I know which ones are the best.

 * TODO   As a user, I want to list my recipes by highest rated so I can see which ones I like the best

+* DONE   As a user, I want to rate my recipes, so I know which ones are the best.

-* TODO Add more tags: GF, VEGAN ETC
+* DONE Add more tags: GF, VEGAN ETC

-* IN PROGRESS  As a user, I want to add a recipe with ingredients and instructions, so I remember how to prepare my favorite dishes.
+* DONE  As a user, I want to add a recipe with ingredients and instructions, so I remember how to prepare my favorite dishes.

 * DONE As a user, I want to tag my recipes with different categories, so recipes are easier to find.
 A recipe can have many tags and a tag can have many recipes.